Safecast/Drive-ios/README.md

 # Technical details

-This app is writen in swift (3.0 compliant) using the MVVM design pattern with some use of functional reactive programming.
+This app is writen in swift 2.3 using the MVVM design pattern with some use of functional reactive programming.

 ## Requirements

-The code-base works under Xcode 7.1 for iOS devices 8.0+.
+The code-base works under Xcode 7.3.1 for iOS devices 8.0+.

 ## External tools and libraries